svorkoetter/PiBlank/README.md

 Screen blanking and unblanking is done using the `vcgencmd` utility, invoked as `vcgencmd display_power x`, where _x_ is 0 or 1 respectively.

-Idle time determination is done using the `XScreenSaverQueryInfo` function of the `libxss` library.
+X11 idle time determination is done using the `XScreenSaverQueryInfo` function of the `libxss` library.
+Console idle time determination is done by monitoring the modification times of /dev/tty1 through /dev/tty6.